petersulyok/smfc/README.md

 Controllers on non-shared zones skip the apply phase entirely -- they execute their own IPMI calls directly during the compute phase, just like they would if no sharing existed.

-This means the hottest component always wins on a shared zone.
-For example, if HD fan controller wants 45% on zone 1 and NVME fan controller wants 70% on the same zone, `smfc` will set zone 1 to 70%.
-When the NVME cools down below the HD temperature, the HD controller's level will take over.
+This means the **highest requested fan level wins** on a shared zone.
+For example, if the HD fan controller wants 45% on zone 1 and the NVME fan controller wants 70% on the same zone, `smfc` will set zone 1 to 70%.
+When the NVME cools down and its curve asks for less than 45%, the HD controller's level takes over again.

+Usually this is also the hottest component, so "the hottest wins" is a good rule of thumb -- but "hottest" here means *hottest relative to its own limits*, not the highest number of degrees.
+Every controller compares its own temperature against its own `[min_temp..max_temp]` window, so degrees are not comparable between controllers: with the default windows a hard disk at 44 °C is nearly at its 46 °C ceiling and asks for close to `max_level`, while a CPU at 45 °C sits halfway through its 30--60 °C window and asks for roughly the middle of its range.
+The disk wins the zone even though it is the cooler device.
+Only the requested percentages are comparable, and those are what `smfc` compares.

 The CONST fan controller also participates in the arbitration -- its constant level acts as a guaranteed minimum for its zone(s).
 For example, configuring `[CONST] level=40` on zone 1 ensures that zone never drops below 40%, even if all temperature-driven controllers would request a lower value.